The Chase (1994 film): Plot

 Convict Jack Hammond stops at a gas station in Newport Beach, California, where he encounters two police officers and a young woman.
 When the officers receive a radio call indicating that the car Jack is driving is stolen, he panics and uses a Butterfinger candy bar as a makeshift gun to kidnap the woman and escape.
 Fleeing in her car, Jack learns that his hostage is Natalie Voss, daughter of a billionaire industrialist, Dalton Voss.
 Two police officers pursue them in a squad car with a television crew filming a reality show.
 The car chase moves onto southbound Interstate 5 as Jack decides to flee to Mexico.

 The news media dramatize the car chase, going to such lengths as having a reporter hang out of the side of a van alongside the speeding car.
 Jack explains to Natalie that, while working as a clown performing at children's birthday parties in Sonoma, he was mistaken for the "red-nosed robber", a criminal who had robbed several banks while wearing a clown costume.
 A blood test sample improperly collected at one of the crime scenes proved Jack's innocence but its inadmissibility led to his conviction and 25-year sentence.
 While transferring to prison, he escaped the guards and stole a car, leading to their present situation.
 Jack's lawyer explains Jack's predicament to the media and tries to convince him to surrender to the police, but Jack believes escape is his only option.

 Natalie sympathizes with Jack.
 She shares with him her hate for her stepmother and that she seeks to escape from her dysfunctional family.
 As the chase continues, she suggests feigning being his hostage so that they can flee together to Mexico.
 They reach the San Ysidro Port of Entry and find it heavily blockaded.
 Jack continues to evade the police but eventually stops, telling Natalie that he cannot ruin her life.
 He releases her reluctantly to her father.
-After considering going out in a blaze of glory, Jack surrenders.
 As he is being arrested, Natalie takes a television producer hostage at gunpoint and demands Jack's release.
 The two steal a news helicopter and escape to Mexico, where they relax on a beach.